Beetles of North America

 Along with butterflies, bees, flies, moths and some other invertebrates, beetles have the most complex form of metamorphosis, called complete metamorphosis, or holometabolous development, which includes four distinct phases: egg, larva, pupa, and adult.
 Eggs develop in the female beetle’s ovaries, and are laid in a protected place with conditions suitable for the development of the larvae, including a ready food supply.
 Eggs are laid singly or in masses; hatching occurs within several days.
 The young are left to care for themselves.

-June 5, 2015: Chicago Botanic Garden officials reported the viburnum leaf beetle (below) has been spotted at the 385-acre facility at Glencoe, Illinois, for the first time in its 43-year history.
+June 5, 2015: Chicago Botanic Garden officials reported the viburnum leaf beetle (above) has been spotted at the 385-acre facility at Glencoe, Illinois, for the first time in its 43-year history.
 Hundreds of leaf-munching larvae were discovered at two locations in the park, demonstrating this destructive pest’s spread westward.
 Read more.

 Longhorn Beetles – Family Cerambycidae contains beetles with extremely long antennae, hence the common name.
 There are over 20,000 known species.
 Many longhorns are serious agricultural pests, as their larvae have the unfortunate habit of boring in wood, e.g. The Asian longhorn beetle which has been responsible for the (preventive and) resultant destruction of thousands of trees in Northern Illinois and other locations in the United States, Canada, and around the world.